fienvh/uit-documentatie/content/json-ld/latest/places/place-image_add.md

 ---
 ---

-# Update location

-Update an event with a new location.
-For a list of all locations, see [List places](../../places/place-list) documentation.

-Location is required, an event can only have one location.
+# Add mediaObject to an offer
+Add an existing image to an existing offer.
+To create a new mediaObject, see [INSERT LINK](/images/insert_link)

 ## HTTP request
-Update event with the given locationId

 ```
-PUT /events/{eventId}/location/{locationId}
+POST /places/{placeId}/images/
 ```

 ## Request headers